The Importance of EHR Integration for Practice Management

 Why EHR integration is so important for your practice management solution

-EHR integration brings forward and leverages data and insights from digital health tools to provide relevant information, alerts to threats and opportunities, and financial and operational guidance at the point of care.
-This fosters a more open doctor-patient relationship, thereby increasing patient engagement and loyalty towards your practice.
+EHR integration leverages data from digital health tools to provide relevant information, alerts, and guidance at the point of care, fostering a more engaged doctor-patient relationship and increasing patient loyalty.

-Below, we cover the top 6 reasons why it’s essential to have a practice management solution with EHR integration:
+Top reasons why it’s essential to have a practice management solution with practice EHR integration:

 Being able to access your patient data at any time from any device can contribute to more coordinated and efficient care.
 Whether the dentist is accessing medical history information for treatment or administrators are accessing personal information to schedule follow-up treatment, everyone has access to up-to-date, accurate patient information.